zachwylde00/samples/README.md

 # Overview

-This repository contains the blockchain smart contract (henceforth smart contract).
-You will deploy the smart contract via the Xooa dashboard.
+This repository contains the blockchain smart contract (sometimes also called "chaincode").
+You will deploy the smart contract via the Xooa console.

 Using Xooa, you can provide a permanent cloud end-point for a smart contract, enabling cloud-to-cloud integration while maintaining the peer-to-peer capabilities of blockchain.